 Academy of St Martin in the Fields

-Today the Academy is led by Music Director Joshua Bell, retaining the spirit and flexibility of the original small, conductor-less ensemble that has become an Academy hallmark.
-Under Mr. Bell's direction, and with the support of Leader/Director Tomo Keller and Principal Guest Conductor Murray Perahia, the Academy continues to present symphonic repertory and chamber music on a grand scale at prestigious venues from New York to Beijing.
-The Academy gave its first performance under San Francisco Symphony auspices in 1983 and returned most recently in 2016.(under the leadership of Joshua Bell) most recently in 2016.
+Today the Academy is led by Music Director and violinist Joshua Bell, retaining the collegiate spirit and flexibility of the original small, conductor-less ensemble.
+Under Mr. Bell’s direction, and with the support of Leader/Director Tomo Keller and Principal Guest Conductor Murray Perahia, the Academy continues to push the boundaries of play-directed performance.